vblanco20-1/vulkan-guide/docs/chapter-3/depth_buffer.md

 }
 ```

-And of course, make sure that its used when building the pipeline.
+And of course, make sure that it's used when building the pipeline.
 On build_pipeline, we hook the depth stencil state into the `VkGraphicsPipelineCreateInfo`

 ```cpp
 VkPipeline PipelineBuilder::build_pipeline(VkDevice device, VkRenderPass pass)